10 Examples Of Approval Seeking Behavior In Dating (+ How To Drop Your Need For Validation)

 It’s okay.

-You’re not Google.
+You’re not Google or ChatGPT.

 It’s okay to not know and even admit not knowing everything.
 But you can’t imagine yourself ever asking what that word meant or if they could explain that concept again.